adamkasmi/django-sqlite-pg-export/README.md

      data only

 ALTER SCHEMA 'main' RENAME TO 'public';
-Migration with migrate.sh: Make the migration script executable and run it:
+# Migration with migrate.sh: Make the migration script executable and run it:

-bash
-Copy code
 chmod +x migrate.sh
 ./migrate.sh
-Update Django Settings: Modify your settings.py file to use the PostgreSQL database:
+# Update Django Settings: Modify your settings.py file to use the PostgreSQL database:

-python
-Copy code
-DATABASES = {
+# DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.postgresql_psycopg2',
         'NAME': 'your_postgres_db_name',